tweag/nickel/doc/manual/types-vs-contracts.md

 At last, both type annotations and contracts come in handy for debugging.
-In this case, you don't have to follow the previous advices, and you can drop random annotations or contract applications pretty much everywhere you see fit to help better locate when something is going wrong.
+In this case, you don't have to follow the previous advices, and you can drop random annotations or contract applications pretty much everywhere you see fit.